 4.5.1 Review and Editing by the Writer.
 After the initial draft of the specification is complete, the writer will need to review and edit it.
 Organization, content, format and sequence or chronology will need review.
 Poor grammar and punctuation, ambiguities, gaps or omissions, wordiness and clerical errors should be corrected.
-The applicable Fiscal Year "Depot Level

-Work Item Specification 4E Review Checklist" will be utilized when reviewing Work Item Specifications.
-These checklists are maintained to Standard Specification for Ship Repair and Alteration Committee (SSRAC) requirements contained in JFMM volume VII chapter 4 Appendix E. CNRMC led Standards Management Reconciliation Team (SMRT) completes annual updating of the Fiscal Year "Depot Level Work Item Specification 4E Review Checklists."
-SMRT includes updated Fiscal Year "Depot Level Work Item Specification 4E Review Checklists" in its annual issuance of the "Government Planners Handbook and Estimating Guide (GPHEG)."
-GPHEGs for the current and two previous Fiscal Years are posted to the SMRT SharePoint Page https://flankspeed.sharepointmil.us/sites/NAVSEA_TeamShing_SEA21_ST1/SitePeages/SMRT.comv_The checklist contains mil.us/sites/NAVSEA_TeamShips_SEA21_ST1/SitePages/SMRT.aspx.
+A work item specification checklist and review summary sheet are provided in Appendices A and B to assist reviewers in making a systematic and thorough evaluation of a work specification package.
 The checklist contains a listing of each element of the work item heading and each paragraph of the work item.
 Under each listing, a description of applicable requirements from the regulations is provided with a block to check for each element.
 This checklist is a consolidated listing of things to look for during the review.
-Work item specification reviews must be performed within Navy Maintenance Database (NMD).
-Concerns found while conducting a Work Item Specification Review will either be corrected within NMD directly or recorded for further study and future correction by the Planning Floor and Project Team.
-Other questions useful to the specification writer in determining the adequacy of the efforts are:
+Work specification reviews can now be performed online via the Online Specification Review process that utilizes www.spear.navy.mil.
+Questions useful to the specification writer in determining the adequacy of the efforts are: